m4ttbr1tt/blog/content/posts/building-a-personal-brand.md

 series = []
 +++

 In this post, I've tried to outline the purpose of building an online presence and personal brand.
-My goals are to grow my brand as a DevOps engineer, but that doesn't preclude this being used for any other type of career, digital or otherwise.
+My goals are to grow my brand as a Software and DevOps engineer, but that doesn't preclude this being used for any other type of career, digital or otherwise.
 ### Documenting your learning journey through content creation

 A learning journey, no matter what the material, would benefit from being documented publicly (if appropriate).
 It serves as a record for you and the world.